yhpf/Capstone-General_Assembly/README.md

 Status: first version done

 This notebook include:
-- Do the same as in notebook 9
+- Do the same as in notebook 10 but brooken down for each of the 8 countries
 - Use stop word list
 - CountVectorizer and TF-IDF
 - Model LassoR for every country
+- Evaluate<BR />

 ## Jupyter Notebook 12 - best_model
 Status: in progress

 This notebook include:
+- Do the same things as for the MVP (notebook 9).
+But stop before you drop the columns that may change for a song on different rows.
+- Get dummies for the 8 countries.
+- Get dummies for the position column.
+- Group by the column ID and summarize the rows together that are grouped.
+- Create an average streams column.
+- Create an average position column.
+- Drop duplicates.
+- Drop columns that before might changed per song (per row)
+- Put all the new columns into the data frame consisting of the 8 countries and the columns that would not change per song (per row): 'Position', 'Streams', 'Date', 'Year', 'Month', 'Day', 'Country', 'Region'.
+- Drop rows with missing values in the Lyrics column.
+- Use TextBlob on the Lyrics column to get 2 new columns for Polarity and Subjectivity.
+- Performe a train/test-split
+- Do some more EDA
+- Use stop word list
--
+- CountVectorizer
+- Models (LinReg, LassoR, RFR, AdaBoost, GradientBoost)
--
+- TF-IDF
+- Models (LinReg, LassoR, RFR, AdaBoost, GradientBoost)
--
+- Evaluate<BR />

 ## Jupyter Notebook 13 -
 Status: in progress

 This notebook include:
+- Do the same thing as for notebook 12 but for each country -
 -
--
--

-## Jupyter Notebook 14 -
+## Jupyter Notebook 14 - break_per_country
-Status: in progress
+Status: First version done

 This notebook include:
--
--
--
+- Look at the data per country, just to get some facts
+- How many times a song appeard on top 200 in each country
+- Total number of times on top 200 for the song
+- Average number of times on top 200 for the song
+- What song is the most popular in what country
+- Plot some different songs appearance on top 200 per country.

+Why did I do this.
+It is because I am interested in seeing the differences between countries.
+It also helps me to get more info to understand the different markets and there tastes.

-## Jupyter Notebook 15 -
+## Jupyter Notebook 15 - comparing_models
 Status: in progress

 This notebook include:
--
--
--
+- Take code from notebook 12 (remove stuff that do not need to be there)
+- Run the models 3 times with different random sees (24, 42, 57) to get 3 different R2-scores
+- Take the STD of the 3 R2-scores and make error bars for the different models.

-## Jupyter Notebook 16 -
+## Jupyter Notebook 16 - visuals_final_data
 Status: in progress

 This notebook include:
--
+- Make some more plots based on the final data
 -
 -